Soft skills are some of the most important skills to list on your resume. How do you effectively display your soft skills in your resume?

 - Decision-making skills

-As you can see, all of these skills are specific skills that relate to how you interact with others and the world.
+As you can see, all of these skills relate to how you interact with others and manage workplace situations.
+Highlighting these effectively on your resume can set you apart from other job seekers.

 How To Add Soft Skills to Your Resume